 Inventory cost-effectiveness has everything to do with keeping a minimum amount of safety stock on facility floors and in warehouses.
 This reduces the total carrying cost of inventory for both us and our client.

-And inventory cost-effectiveness needs to pair with proactive and efficient production cycles that must take into account upcoming demand while manufacturing products and parts in the shortest timeframes possible.
+Cost-effective inventory management needs to pair with proactive and efficient production cycles that must take into account upcoming demand while manufacturing products and parts in the shortest timeframes possible.
 This requires strong, regimented internal processes like those Westlake Tool & Die has in place.

 While devising a solution, we communicated with our client every step of the way because we knew that a solution that’s both innovative and custom needed complete client buy-in at every stage.
 Ultimately, we were able to: